licyp/SaveOutlookEmails/README.md

 ![Folder](https://github.com/licyp/SaveOutlookEmails/blob/master/Gif/Folder.jpg)

 ## Process
-- Outlook folders are validated against `InvalidFolders` while Outlook items against `ValidItems`.
+- Outlook folders are validated against `Invalid_Folders` while Outlook items against `Valid_Items`.
 - Date and subject are checked whether the item has been saved before, if not then email validity checked in details.
-- When `OLItem.MessageClass` ends with any words defined in `ArchivedArray` (in my case ends with _'EAS'_, my [email archive client](https://en.wikipedia.org/wiki/Enterprise_Archive_Solution_(EAS)), if it is different in your cases update `ArchivedArray` in _Config_) emails will be opened and then saved to get the full body and attachments.
+- When `OLItem.MessageClass` ends with any words defined in `Archived_Array` (in my case ends with _'EAS'_, my [email archive client](https://en.wikipedia.org/wiki/Enterprise_Archive_Solution_(EAS)), if it is different in your cases update `Archived_Array` in _Config_) emails will be opened and then saved to get the full body and attachments.
 - Size and number of recipients are limited (see _Config_).
 - Outlook folder names and email subjects are cleaned for invalid characters.
 - Subject dynamically shortened to fit into full path limit (255 characters on Windows).
 - All successfully saved emails are added to __Log.txt__

 ## Features
 - When auto run __SaveOutlookEmails__ items on local drive are checked using `fso.FileExists`.
-When the number of already saved emails reaches `OverlapResaved` and timeframe of already saved emails is over `OverlapDays` then scanning emails will stop.
+When the number of already saved emails reaches `Overlap_Resaved` and timeframe of already saved emails is over `Overlap_Days` then scanning emails will stop.
 Autorun won’t open emails as recent items are part of the offline Outlook database, including attachments.
 - When manually run on selected folders 'file exists' check is based on the _Log_ file.
 This check is a simple loop though the log array.
 After an email has been found then the next loop will start from where the previous has been found to shorten the loop time.
 - It has been tested on Windows 7 and Windows 10, Outlook 2013 and Outlook 2016 versions.